joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 [^hadoopis]:  Hadoop consists of a file system, HDFS, that allows you to
-    store data on a cluster of hundreds or thousands of commodity computers but deal with them as if they were just one big hard disk, *and* a framework for defining and running MapReduce jobs in Java.
+    store data on a cluster of hundreds or thousands of commodity computers but deal with them as if they were just one big disk, *and* a framework for defining and running MapReduce jobs in Java.
 There is also an "ecosystem" of related tools, such as Hive, which generally go along with any Hadoop installation.